fjcollyer/Connect4-AI-Deep-Q-Learning/README.md

 ```bash
 python3 -m train.sim_vs_random
 ```
-This play the saved models from "api/agents/" against an opponent that makes random moves.
+This plays the saved models from "api/agents/" against an opponent that makes random moves.
 When done it will plot the performance of the differant itterations of the model and save it to "2024learning_progression.png".